 Ginseng is an herbal supplement that has been used for centuries in Chinese medicine.

 It is commonly touted for its antioxidant and anti-inflammatory effects.
-It could also help regulate blood sugar levels and have benefits for some cancers.
+It could also help regulate blood sugar levels and have benefits for certain types of cancer.

-What’s more, ginseng may strengthen the immune system, enhance brain function, fight fatigue and improve symptoms of erectile dysfunction.
+What’s more, ginseng may strengthen the immune system, enhance brain function, reduce fatigue, and improve symptoms of erectile dysfunction.

 Ginseng can be consumed raw or lightly steamed.
-It can also easily be added to your diet via its extract, capsule or powder form.
+It can also easily be added to your diet as a supplement and is available in extract, capsule, or powder form.

-Whether you want to improve a certain condition or simply give your health a boost, ginseng is definitely worth a try.
+Whether you want to improve a certain condition or simply give your health a boost, ginseng may be worth a try.